kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-mc-inference-gateways/README.md

 ## Summary

 Inference Gateways aim to provide efficient routing to LLM workloads running in Kubernetes.
-In practice, an Inference Gateway is a Gateway that conforms to the [Gateway API Inference Extension](https://gateway-api-inference-extension.sigs.k8s.io/).
+In practice, an Inference Gateway is a Gateway that conforms to the [Gateway API Inference Extension](https://gateway-api-inference-extension.sigs.k8s.io/concepts/conformance/).
 This Gateway supports a new type of backend - InferencePool.
-When routing to an [InferencePool](https://gateway-api-inference-extension.sigs.k8s.io/api-types/inferencepool/), the Gateway calls out to an “Endpoint Picker” referenced by the InferencePool to get instructions on which specific endpoint within the pool it should reference.
+When routing to an [InferencePool](https://gateway-api-inference-extension.sigs.k8s.io/api-types/inferencepool/), the Gateway calls out to an “Endpoint Picker” referenced by the InferencePool to get instructions on which specific endpoint within the pool it should route the request to.

 ![Inference Architecture](images/gw-epp-ip.png)